 Impact of Gun Violence on Black Americans

 Black Americans are disproportionately impacted by gun violence.
-They experience nearly 10 times the gun homicides, 15 times the gun assaults, and 3 times the fatal police shootings of white Americans.
+They experience 10 times the gun homicides, 15 times the gun assault injuries, and 3 times the fatal police shootings of white Americans.

 Domestic violence and gun violence are deeply interconnected, impacting millions of women, families, and communities across the U.S. Guns are more likely to turn abuse fatal.